Parenting Toddlers

 Protecting their self-worth is imperative.

-1. Speak harshly to a toddler and you'll rear a child who uses hurtful words.
+1. Speak harshly to a toddler and, you'll raise a child who uses hurtful words.

-2. Use physical force or punishment with a toddler and you'll rear a child who uses aggression or power over others to communicate his needs.
+2. Use physical force or punishment with a toddler and you'll raise a child who relies on aggression and control to communicate his needs.

-3. Refuse to acknowledge a toddler's thoughts and feelings and you'll rear a child who lacks the insight to consider other's thoughts and feelings.
+3. Refuse to acknowledge a toddler's thoughts and feelings and you'll raise a child who lacks the ability to consider the thoughts and feelings of others.

 What do you think?
 I love hearing from you, so leave me a comment below.
 Share your stories, post your challenges and if you benefited from this article, consider sharing it with a friend!